 First, control rooms in many critical infrastructures manage interconnections so as to render them more loosely coupled than tightly so, and more linearly than complexly interactive.

 Second, this management requires very, very smart people, and ones who are decidedly not automatic ciphers that need only know the difference between two prices in order to act rationally.
 What is irrational are those leaps from macro-design to micro-operations or back that ignore, when not altogether dismissing or ignoring, the knowledge bases and learning of the reliability professionals in between.
+(Is it any wonder that macro and micro, on their own, for a pons asinorum, that “bridge of fools” where the inexperienced, merely clever, or both cross over to become altogether stupid, deepening their ignorance of the professionals’ middle domain.)

 4. The messier the large system is, the more noise; and the noisier it is, the easier it is to confuse said noise for “the intentions” of system actors.
 Other post-hoc rationalizations—bureaucrats were mindlessly following the rules—also turn out to be more complicated at the case level on further inspection:

 Second, at the case level you get to see things anew, if not for the first time, then as if so.
 Why?
 Because contingency and surprise are most visible case-by-case—which is to say the world in important senses is not predictably reducible to politics, dollars and jerks.
+(Each angel is its own species, argued Thomas Aquinas; Roland Barthes asks, “Why mightn’t there be, somehow, a new science for every object?”)

 Third, at the case level you get to see why it comes as no surprise that behavior, practice, and implementation on the ground differ from the plan, design and law said to govern them.
 This finding is so unexceptional that when things do work as planned on the ground this must be a surprise worthy of study.